csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 A lot of the time I’m auditing client sites, many of the issues and inefficiencies I uncover could have quite easily been discovered by the development team.
-The problems could be been identified and nipped in the bud and never have made it in front of a customer at all if they’d just known there to look!
+The problems could be been identified, nipped in the bud, and never have made it in front of a customer at all if they’d just known where to look!

 <figure>